Find Affordable College Courses

 Concentrations Within Communication & Journalism

-If you plan to be a communication and journalism major, you may want to focus your studies on one of the following concentrations.
+Communication & Journalism majors may want to concentrate their studies in one of these areas.
 The table shows all degrees awarded in this field awarded for all degree levels at Southwest Minnesota State University.
 A concentration may not be available for your level.

 Concentration Annual Degrees Awarded